true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

-These instructions were tested on an Orange Pi 5 with Ubuntu 22.04 from [ubutnu-rockchip](https://github.com/Joshua-Riek/ubuntu-rockchip) and Python 3.10
+These instructions were tested on an Orange Pi 5 with Ubuntu 22.04 from [ubutnu-rockchip](https://github.com/Joshua-Riek/ubuntu-rockchip) and Python 3.10 Apart from the Orange Pi 5 itself, a host computer for model conversion is required.
+Ubuntu 22.04 with Python 3.10 was used for this purpose.

 [This](https://github.com/airockchip/rknn-toolkit2/blob/master/doc/02_Rockchip_RKNPU_User_Guide_RKNN_SDK_V2.3.0_EN.pdf)
 is the most relevant part of the documentation.
 If something concerning the parameters, options, or the workflow as a whole is not documented here, there is a good chance that the information you're looking for is in this document.
 Also, the whole quantization part is skipped here, so if you need to quantize the model, you may want to refer to the docs.

 ## Table of contents